How to generate an OpenAPI document with Pydantic V2

 section, which defines the API endpoints and operations.

 When using Pydantic with FastAPI, you can define your API endpoints and operations directly in your FastAPI application.
-FastAPI automatically generates the OpenAPI schema for your API, including the paths
+FastAPI automatically generates the OpenAPI document for your API, including the paths

 section.

-Let's see how we can define API endpoints and operations in a framework-agnostic way and add them to the OpenAPI schema.
+Let’s see how we can define API endpoints and operations in a framework-agnostic way and add them to the OpenAPI document.

 We’ll use the openapi-pydantic

-(opens in a new tab) library to define a complete OpenAPI schema with paths and operations.
+library to define a complete OpenAPI document with paths and operations.

 The benefit of using openapi-pydantic

-The library includes convenience methods to convert Pydantic models to OpenAPI schema components and add them to the OpenAPI schema.
+The library includes convenience methods to convert Pydantic models to OpenAPI document components and to add them to the OpenAPI document.

 Install the openapi-pydantic